-- Represented drinking water authority in litigation to prevent potential harmful impacts to its drinking water supply.
+- Counseled drinking water authorities in connection with PFAS sampling and in litigation to prevent potential harmful impacts to its drinking water supply.

 - Successfully defended a large manufacturing facility in a Clean Water Act citizen suit.

-- Negotiation and implementation of complex consent decree for facility with significant water discharge violations.
+- Negotiation and implementation of a complex federal consent decree for a facility with significant water discharge violations.

-- Helped several manufacturing clients negotiate National Pollutant Discharge Elimination System (NPDES) permits and win changes to proposed permit limits.
+- Helped several manufacturing clients negotiate and appeal National Pollutant Discharge Elimination System (NPDES) permits and win changes to proposed permit limits.